Creeland/react-inline-styles-example/README.md

 # react-inline-styles-example

-An example of using inline styles with JSX in a React component
+An example of using inline styles with JSX in a React component for an [Egghead.io](https://egghead.io) lesson.

 ---